Blendify/blender-manual/blender_docs/manual/troubleshooting/recover.rst

    Blender File Browser.

 .. tip::

    When recovering files, you will navigate to your temporary folder.
    It is important, when browsing, to enable the detailed list view.
-   Otherwise, you will not be able to figure out the dates of the auto-saved .blends.
+   Otherwise, you will not be able to figure out the dates of the auto-saved blend-files.
    (See Figure: Blender File Browser)